TahaMunir2/RISC-V-RV32IM-FPGA/README.md

             instr = 32'b0;
         end
 ```
-- We simply remove the offset from the address so we can have an array that starts with index 0
+- We remove the offset from the address so we can have an array that starts with index 0
-- If we are trying to access an address that isn't in the instruction memory, then simply don't output anything (illegal operation).
+- If we are trying to access an address that isn't in the instruction memory, then don't output anything (illegal operation).

 ### Data Memory